pivotal/docs-platform-automation/docs/how-to-guides/upgrade-existing-opsman.md

 # Writing a Pipeline to Upgrade an Existing Ops Manager

-{% set extra_prereq_item="1. a running Ops Manager VM that you would like to upgrade" %}
+{% set extra_prereq_item="1.
+A running Ops Manager VM that you would like to upgrade" %}
 {% include ".getting-started.md" %}

 #### Exporting The Installation